joshuanario/pepepages/public/fosterparent.md

 ## Self-regulation

 As the child ages and matures, self-regulation occurs.
+A child learns the methods of intervention from the adults.

 ## Maslow's Theory of Human Motivation
 ![](./maslow-pyramid.gif)